 - Every adult Canadian should take advantage of the TFSA.
 This is why the TFSA wins over the RRSP in this TFSA vs. RRSP debate.

-- Many adult Canadians should take advantage of the RRSP where it makes sense.
+- Many adult Canadians should take advantage of the RRSP where it makes sense based on earned income in their working years.

 - Please avoid these 5 big TFSA mistakes.